walder/Skynet-IADS/README.md

 ```

 ## Setting debug information
 When developing a mission I suggest you add debug output to check how the IADS reacts to threats.
-Debug output may slow down DCS, so it's recommended to turn these of in a live environment:
+Debug output may slow down DCS, so it's recommended to turn it off in a live environment:

 ```lua
 local iadsDebug = redIADS:getDebugSettings()